-"We, whose names are hereunto subscribed, request possible, to consider the propriety of adopting the most legal and effectual means of Reform in the Commons
+"We, whose names are hereunto subscribed, request legal and effectual means of Reform in the Commons

-House of Parliament."
-This requisition, when signed, was presented to the anthorities, and no answer having been given to it, after waiting a reasonable time, the requisitionists proceeded to call the meeting themselves, for the above objects, set forth in the above words They fixed on Monday, the 16th day of August, at twelve o'clock at noon, as the day and hour at which the meeting would be held; and the place o' meet ing was an open area near to St. Peter's Church. called St. Peter's Field.
+This requisition, when signed, was presented to the authorities, and no answer having been given to | 9th instant; but that the magistrates having denounced it, after waiting a reasonable time, the requisitionists proceeded to call the meeting themselves, for the above objects, set forth in the above words. was considered, after taking Counsel's opinion, expe-They fixed on Monday, the 16th day of August, at | dient to postpone the meeting to afford time to call twelve o'clock at noon, as the day and hour at which the meeting would be held; and the place of meet to be for the purpose of taking into consideration the ing was an open area near to St. Peter's Church, most effectual legal means of obtaining a Reform in the called St. Peter's Field.